xtrmstep/rides_processing_and_analysis/README.md

 Types of dependencies:

-- Number of rides by weather conditions
+- Number and distance of rides by weather conditions
-- Number of rides per day, hour or weekday
+- Number and distance of rides per day, hour, weekday
-- Number of rides by district, by day, hour, weekday, and by weather conditions
-- Distance by weather conditions
-- Number of rides per disctrict (not implemented)

 ## Processing order